aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

 Indicates whether the size of the plot area size includes the tick marks, and the axis labels.
 False specifies that the size shall determine the size of the plot area, the tick marks, and the axis labels.

+**Remarks**

 Only for Xlsx file.

 **Returns:**
 boolean